dhes/ColonoscopyPolyp/input/pagecontent/index.md

 1  Patient reference with id
 2  The report is available
 3  Details of specimen collection
-4  This polyp was collected from the cecum
+4  This polyp was collected from the rectum
-5  The size of this polyp was 3 mm
+5  The size of this polyp was 4 mm
 6  This polyp was removed whole (not piecemeal)
 7  The collection time of this polyp
 8  The narrative description of this polyp from the pathology report
-</pre></code>
+</code></pre>

 Here is the corresponding CPReport0 from the above DiagnosticReport: